Identity

 Click to zoom in

-4.21 The Lake District has a strong and varied sense of place, derived from many factors including its natural beauty, historic character, and cultural associations.
-These combine together to create memorable places where people want to live, work and visit.
-On a local level, understanding the physical, cultural and spiritual factors that shape place identity is a critical first step in the design of developments that preserve and enhance local character and make a positive contribution to placemaking.
+On a local level, understanding the physical, cultural and spiritual factors that shape place identity is a critical first step in the design of conversions that preserve and enhance local character and make a positive contribution to placemaking.

 Back to top